-Hit the beaches:
+Hit the Beaches

-Blessed with a seemingly endless coastline, Taolagnaro is home to some superb swimming beaches (Libanona Beach is considered the best), as well as tidal pools and even a handful of shallow reefs worth exploring.
+Blessed with a seemingly endless coastline, Taolagnaro is home to some superb swimming beaches (Libanona Beach is considered the best), tidal pools, and even a handful of shallow reefs worth exploring.

-Visit Berenty Reserve:
+Visit Berenty Reserve

 While most reserves and national parks in Madagascar require that you take a guide, Berenty is unique in that guests can walk the trails unguided and explore the riverine and baobab-scattered forest in search of lemurs.

-Tour the forts:
+Tour the Forts

 Toalagnaro is home to the oldest building in Madagascar, a fort whose origins remain somewhat of a mystery.
 Some claim it was built by shipwrecked Portuguese sailors in 1504 while others maintain it was a Swahili structure erected centuries prior.

-- Although very safe, it’s generally a good idea to keep valuables out of sight and to avoid walking alone along the beaches at night.
+- Although very safe, it’s generally a good idea to keep valuables out of sight and to avoid walking alone along the beaches at night

 - Swim and surf only at designated beaches – Madagascar’s southeast coast has areas with powerful currents, and swimming can be dangerous outside indicated areas.